THE POETRY OF

 lots of sweets and kind words and greetings to parents in the

 pleasantly heated living kitchen with a nice tiled stove.
-At Aunt
+At aunt

 Otilka at Střelnice ("Šištóta"